yoember/yoember.github.io/index.md

 ### <a name="ember-bootstrap-sass"></a>Add Bootstrap and Sass to Ember.js App

 Let's add some basic style to our application.
 We use Bootstrap with Sass.
-Ember-CLI can install for us add-ons and useful packages.
+Ember CLI can install for us add-ons and useful packages.
 These add-ons are simplify our development process, because we don't have to reinvent the wheel, we get more out of the box.
 You can find various packages, add-ons on these websites: http://www.emberaddons.com or http://www.emberobserver.com

 We install an add-on for Sass and other for Bootstrap.